LangInteger/simuliris/theories/tree_borrows/read_read_reorder/README.md

 - ability to reason about data races.
 The latter has been demonstrated to be *possible* in simuliris (see `theories/simulang`), but combining this with Tree Borrows is outside of our current scope.
-Instead we opt for the former: this subdirectory has only sequential semantics, no concurrency.
+Instead we opt for the former: this subdirectory only considers the sequential semantics, no concurrency.

 The main theorem for this proof is `read_reorder` in `read_reorder.v`, which states that the two example programs given that differ in the ordering of two reads are equivalent according to the notion defined in `equivalence_def.v`.
-In addition the intermediate lemmas in `low_level.v` should give confidence that this reordering is indeed a more general property of the model and not merely applicable to only this simple example.
+In addition, the intermediate lemmas in `low_level.v` should give confidence that this reordering is indeed a more general property of the model and not merely applicable to only this simple example.